 Pharmacists are qualified health professionals who are experts in medicines.
 Find a pharmacy near you

-Selected Lambeth pharmacies can provide health care advice, treatments, and medicines for common illnesses to those most in need.
+Selected Lambeth pharmacies can provide free health care advice, treatments, and medicines for common illnesses to those most in need.
 If you are eligible medicines are offered are free of charge .
 Read more about Lambeth’s pharmacy first scheme

 Many Pharmacies also offer seasonal vaccinations, eg covid and flu.
 Find out more about covid vaccination in Lambeth and south east London

 For information on bank holiday Pharmacy opening hours in south east London.

 For help from your GP surgery primary care team

 Use your GP surgery’s website, use an online service or app, or call the surgery.
 Your GP practice provides a range of services by appointment and will be able to assess your immediate needs as well as refer you into a specialist service if necessary.
 They also know your medical history so are best placed to manage your healthcare.
 Consultations with your GP team are available online, by phone and face to face.
 Extra appointments are available to 8pm on weekdays and 9am to 5pm on Saturdays at five GP hubs.
 Use your usual GP number to book.
 If you need an urgent appointment when your practice is closed, you may be offered one at a GP Hub nearby.

 The primary care team at your GP practice includes GPs, nurses, advanced nurse practitioners, healthcare assistants and other healthcare professionals such as pharmacists or physiotherapists.
 You may be seen by any of them as appropriate to your clinical need.
 Find out more about who #YourPrimaryCare team are and what they do.

 It’s free to register with a GP and you do not need to provide a proof of address.
 Find a GP near you.

 If you need help now and you’re not sure what to do, go to 111.nhs.uk